a-gheorghe/time_picker/README.md

 ### Modal:
   - The hour clock shows first by default
-  - To see / set the minutes, click on the minutes text in the modal healder
+  - To see / set the minutes, click on the minutes text in the modal header
   - The time can be changed by clicking the hour / minute numbers
   - Clicking OK sets the associated input field with the chosen time
   - CLicking CANCEL reverts back to the previous input time value (or 12:00 AM if no previous value)